Qualify to sit for the ASCP MB Exam in 24 Months

 - Demonstrate the application of molecular biology in real life

 - Communicate, both orally and in writing, in an effective and scholarly manner

-- Adhere to all local, state and federal laboratory regulations to maintain a safe and ethical work environment
+- Adhere to all local, state, and federal laboratory regulations to maintain a safe and ethical work environment

 Who Is the Ideal Student for This Program?

-The MSHS in Molecular Diagnostic Sciences program is designed for individuals who hold national certification or wish to become certified in Molecular Biology.
+The online molecular biology master’s degree program is designed for individuals who hold national certification or wish to become certified in Molecular Biology.

-Upon completion, graduates will be ready to pursue board certification in Molecular Biology and begin an exciting career in a diagnostic molecular laboratory, research institution, public health laboratory, biotechnology firm, a pharmaceutical company, or government agency with titles such as:
+Upon completion, graduates will be ready to pursue board certification in Molecular Biology and begin an exciting career in a molecular diagnostics laboratory, research institution, public health laboratory, biotechnology firm, a pharmaceutical company, or government agency with titles such as: